ml4ai/delphi/docs/dbn_json_spec.rst

 There will be a container function for each source code function.
 For this reason, we need an "input" variable list (of 0 or more variables) as well as an "output" variable.
 In Python, a function only returns a value if there is an explicit return expression.
 Otherwise it returns None.
-How does this work in Fortran?

-The output is optional new variable specific to this function, can be used

 TODO: Can there be nested functions in Fortran?